autoplot/documentation/javadoc/org/autoplot/servlet/CdawebVapServlet.md

+# org.autoplot.servlet.CdawebVapServlet

-# org.autoplot.servlet.CdawebVapServletServlet takes a set of URIs and returns a vap v1.08 that will display them.
+Servlet takes a set of URIs and returns a vap v1.08 that will display them.

-CdawebVapServlet( )
+# CdawebVapServlet( )

 ***